buff0k/Indigo-LXC/README.md

 # Indigo-LXC

 How to install [Laws-Africa/Indigo](https://github.com/laws-africa/indigo) in an LXC Container.
-Note this will install latest development from the repo.
-For production use, refer to [My Article](https://www.buff0k.co.za/node/8) in this regard, or add the following tags to the Git clone command: --branch v17.0.0 --single-branch (You also don't need to install nodejs, npm, sass or docpipe for the current release version)
+Note this will install the current stable (17.0.0) version from the repo.

 All credit and atribution to [Laws-Africa](https://github.com/laws-africa/) for their excellent work on the Indigo Platform.